Skip to main content

 Building a More Useful Hebrew Transliteration Scheme

-When the Babel Street Name Match (formerly Rosette) team set out to build a Hebrew-to-Latin character translator, one of the first considerations was: Which Hebrew transliteration standard should we use?
+When the Babel Street Match (formerly Rosette) team set out to build a Hebrew-to-Latin character translator, one of the first considerations was: Which Hebrew transliteration standard should we use?
 As the joke goes, “Standards are great because there are so many to choose from.”

-The existing Hebrew transliteration standards, ISO 259-2:1994 and UNGEGN (United Nations Group of Experts on Geographical Names) — which Name Match accesses via UNGEGN’s implementation by the ICU open source library — were created for scholars for whom unambiguous scientific transliterations were the top priority.
+The existing Hebrew transliteration standards, ISO 259-2:1994 and UNGEGN (United Nations Group of Experts on Geographical Names) — which Match accesses via UNGEGN’s implementation by the ICU open source library — were created for scholars for whom unambiguous scientific transliterations were the top priority.
 ISO 259-2 was created to handle the processing of bibliographic information.
 The UNGEGN uses transliteration standards in service of its mission to compile and disseminate global statistical information.

-On the other hand, most Name Match users are looking for Hebrew transliterations that are more compatible with those that show up in a database, or would be used in searches, and are pronounceable.
+On the other hand, most Match users are looking for Hebrew transliterations that are more compatible with those that show up in a database, or would be used in searches, and are pronounceable.
 To fulfill these specific requirements, Babel Street created the “folk” transliteration scheme.

 The Babel Street scheme is more user-friendly, as it prioritizes pronounceable transliterations and doesn’t contain diacritic marks.
 It should be noted, however, that this scheme has ambiguity, so it is not possible to roundtrip — i.e., convert from Hebrew to Latin and back to Hebrew, with fidelity.
 In Hebrew, some letters are pronounced the same, so the Babel Street scheme will map to the same Latin letter in the transliteration.
 For example, the folk transliterator maps the Hebrew letters “ט” and “ת” to “t,” a many-to-one mapping.